Zapper-fi/protocol/src/pages/agents.md

-# Zapper Docs for LLMs
+# Zapper Docs for Autonomous Agents & LLMs

 :::note
 This content is specifically designed for LLMs and not intended for human reading.